-The Udzungwa Mountain National Park can add a very interesting extension to other destinations in southern Tanzania such as Ruaha, Mikumi and Selous National Park.
+The Udzungwa Mountain National Park can add a very interesting extension to other destinations in southern Tanzania such as Ruaha, Mikumi and Nyerere National Park.

 The national park has an altitude range from 250-2,576 meters, and remarkably there are parts where almost this entire altitude range has unbroken forest cover, from miombo through bamboo to lowland and highland forest.

 The year round temperature in the park is pleasant.
 Depending on the month, the average high temperatures range from 25-30 C°, but at times, it has also peaked close to 35 C° during the humid short rain season.
 The warmest months are October – March and the coolest are May – July.
 The average low temperature is about 17-23 C°, but the temperatures have previously dropped to about 12 C°.

 Like other locations in Tanzania, Udzungwa Mountains Park has a rainy season and dry seasons.
 The dry season is from June to October.

 Possible all year round although slippery during rainy seasons.
 The dry season is June-October before the short rains however be prepared for rain anytime in the forest.